MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     $gatewayFabricRole = Get-SCFabricRole -NetworkService $networkService | Where-Object {$_.
 RoleType -eq ‘Gateway’}

     ```
 2. Get the gateway pool with ResourceId “Default” from NC using the Get-NetworkControllerGatewayPool cmdlet.
-[Learn more](https://technet.microsoft.com/en-us/itpro/powershell/windows/networkcontroller/get-networkcontrollergatewaypool)
+[Learn more](https://technet.microsoft.com/en-us/itpro/powershell/windows/networkcontroller/get-networkcontrollergatewaypool).
-3. Verify all the properties of the gateway pool are in sync between VMM and NC and update the properties in VMM as required.
+3. Verify that all the properties of the gateway pool are in sync between VMM and NC and update the properties in VMM as required.